 Installation of HDPE poly pipe as an outlet within the clay dyke

 Clay dyke stops rapid lateral outflow or seepage of water into the adjacent clay mine and raised the water level up to optimum in the remaining peatland.
-Anticipated benefits from the clay dyke are :
+Potential benefits from the clay dyke are :

 1. Water storage